How to Copy Content from Blazor Grid Pivot Table to Clipboard?

 }

-In the code snippet above, we used IJSRuntime interface to invoke the JavaScript copyToClipboard
+In the code snippet above, the IJSRuntime interface invokes the JavaScript copyToClipboard

 method from a Blazor application.